Our History

 1969

-Art in the Arbor, a juried outdoor art show hosted on our grounds, is launched to support local craftspeople and artists, and to raise funds for the church.
-This event grew over time to become a well-attended annual spring celebration of the Arts for the Louisville community.
+“Art in the Arbor,” an outdoor art show hosted on our grounds, was launched to support local craftspeople and artists, and to raise funds for the church.
+This event grew over time to become a well-attended annual spring celebration of the arts for the Louisville community.

 1973